RustyDotson/Forest-Fire-Model-Visualization/README.md

 The main branch was originally built using a custom MakeFile that probably only works on my local machine.
 Please clone the cmake branch for better compatibility.
+I have learned my lesson to not let AI hold my hand through configuration.

 # Forest Fire Model Visualization
 A visualization of the [self-organized criticality forest fire model](https://en.wikipedia.org/wiki/Forest-fire_model) using SFML graphics in C++